tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 flags: true
 ---

-### No time to explain
+### There's no time!

-It's a few hours before TI starts and I don't have the brainpower to write a long preamble.
-A quick recap of the year:
+AHHHH I'm publishing this like 1 hour before TI starts.
+Gogogo, a quick recap of the year:

 * **Lots more competition** - Pretty much every team directly invited to TI won at least one event this season
 * **Lots more events** - Nearly twice as many as last year
 * **Lots more water** - On the map

-Lots to cover.
-I've chosen the most notable events of the season and tried to present them as cleanly as possible by color coding them by tournament organizer.
+Lots more to cover.
+I've chosen the most notable events of the season and tried to present them as cleanly as possible by color coding them to tournament organizers.

 <div class="resultsContainer">
   <table class="resultsTable firstTable">